Skip to main content

 Welcome

 Open all year, Wendover Woods is the perfect place for healthy outdoor activity.
-The Forest environment provides a beautiful setting for peaceful walks and picnics.
-The Café has wonderful views across the Chiltern Hills and has numerous trails and interesting walks.
-There is also a Go Ape course for Adults and a new Tree Top Junior Group for the younger ones.
-Regular events are held throughout the year and you may also find a Gruffalo hiding in the woods!
+The forest environment provides a beautiful setting for peaceful walks and picnics.
+The cafe has wonderful views across the Chiltern Hills and has numerous trails and interesting walks.
+There is also a Go Ape course for Adults and a Tree Top Junior Group for the younger ones.
+Regular events are held throughout the year and you may also find a Gruffalo hiding in the woods.

-Wendover Woods with its new car park and 25 disabled car parking spaces and new all ability pathways is increasingly more accessible and open to all users.
+Wendover Woods with its large car park, all ability Play trail and Sensory walk is increaseingly more accessible and open to all users.

 Level access